sjmikler/pytorch-symbolic/docs/benchmarks.md

 ## Cuda Graphs

 Additionaly, with Pytorch Functional it's very simple to enable CUDA Graphs when GPU runtime is available.
-CUDA Graphs is a novel feature in PyTorch that can greatly increase the performance of some models by reducing GPU idle time and removing the overhead caused by CPU making GPU calls.
+CUDA Graphs are a novel feature in PyTorch that can greatly increase the performance of some models by reducing GPU idle time and removing the overhead caused by CPU making GPU calls.